AWiderDotNET/home/README.md

       3.1.2(3.1.2 article on biz value of OSS) 3.1.3(3.1.3 article on how to convince biz of value) 3.2[3.2 Respect OSS Authors]
-      3.2.1(3.2.1 consumer convenant with guidance on behavior/mindset) 3.2.2(signatories on covenant)
+      3.2.1(3.2.1 consumer covenant with guidance on behavior/mindset) 3.2.2(signatories on covenant)
     3.3[3.3 Contribute Something Back]
       3.3.1(3.3.1 guidance on non-code contribution)